 “Some of you are ready for a greater challenge,” Ms. Sneed told her class.
 “Therefore, I’ve sent you a link to Puzzle Baron’s Logic Puzzles.
 You can choose your own level of difficulty.
 But I’m warning you, it’s addictive!”

-The Class Makes Their Own Logic Puzzles
+Make Your Own Logic Puzzles

 Her students looked at one another in wonder.
 Some looked elated; others, a little scared.